eman7blue/numismatic-archeology/README.md

 ***
 Still a WIP, the plan is to make every coin only available through the archeology mechanic.
-Nearly all content is locked behind the 1.20 feature flag, except for buried hoards, which still generate without the suspicious sand.
+Nearly all content is locked behind the 1.20 experimental datapack, which is highly recommended to be on for a proper experience.

 Thanks to SquidCat for the suspicious block textures <3.
 > "the end coin looks nice" - hatman321